 About the Lapsed Geographer

-Hi, I’m Matt, and more than anything this blog is a reference library so that I remember what I’ve done/learnt.
+Hi, I’m Matt, and more than anything this blog is a somewhat under-used reference library so that I remember what I’ve done/learnt.
 It’s also an attempt to motivate me to learn more, or rather learn in a more structured manner.
+If you’re interested in me in a professional capacity then please visit my portfolio website.

 Posts will mainly be on data science tools and techniques, largely (but not solely) in R.